Foxinatel/COMS20012-Notes/csb.typ

   [uRPF Checks],[Only accept packets from interface if forwarding table entry for source IP address matches ingress interface (only works on symmetric routing)]
 )

-/ Symmetric routing: A single route for incoming and outgoing network traffic.
+*Symmetric routing:* A single route for incoming and outgoing network traffic

 === SYN Flood Defence: SYN Cookie
 + Client sends SYN to server